Blog & News

 When it comes to recruitment, the relationship with a candidate is often put above all others.
 But without a positive relationship between hiring manager and recruiter, the candidate is at real risk of disappearing into a black hole or enduring a poor candidate experience.
 Either one of these outcomes may result in them terminating their application, refusing your offer, or refraining from purchasing your product or service in the future.

-Here are 7 ideas on how to bolster the relationship between hiring manager and recruiter and keep the love going throughout the recruitment process.
+Here are 7 tips to improve the relationship between hiring manager and recruiter:

 1. Get Off to a Good Start